 Before you start looking at cruises, decide what your budget is.
 Location, duration and facilities will all affect how much you pay, so it’s worth having a ballpark figure in your head.
 It’s not just the cost of the cruise you need to take into account, either – when you dock at different destinations, you’ll want to shop around and go out for food.
 While the majority of your onboard costs are covered, you should bring petty cash for things like tipping.
 This can change from cruise to cruise, so it’s worth reading this cruise tipping guide so you don’t get caught out.
+Read our tips on how to take a cruise on a budget.

 Weather and climate